-Tenet recognizes that questions, concerns or disputes sometimes arise.
-Tenet believes that it is in the best interest of both its employees and the organization to resolve those questions, concerns or disputes in a forum that provides the fastest and fairest method for resolving them.
-Tenet employees have an obligation to report concerns using the internal methods and to understand the options available should their concerns not be resolved (see Regulatory Compliance Policy COMP-RCC 4.21, Internal Reporting of Potential Compliance Issues and the Code of Conduct).
-Tenet employees, Contractors and Agents are encouraged to contact the Tenet entity's Compliance Officer, another member of the entity's management, Human Resources or the Ethics Action Line (1-800-8-ETHICS; 1-800-838-4427) to report a concern, including concerns regarding potential fraud, waste, or abuse.
+We recognize that questions, concerns or disputes sometimes arise.
+Tenet believes that it is in the best interest of both its employees and the company to resolve those questions, concerns or disputes in a forum that provides the fastest and fairest method for resolving them.
+As a Tenet employee, you have an obligation to report concerns using the internal methods as listed above and to understand the options available should your concerns not be resolved.

+Tenet's Regulatory Compliance policy COMP-RCC 4.33 Compliance with Federal Health Care Claims and Cost Reporting Requirements affirms Tenet's commitment to compliance with all federal health care program requirements, including the DRA and FCA.